 – Maternity care

-– Professional nursing care under round-the-clock medical supervision
+– Need nursing care or round-the-clock medical supervision

 – Needs do not meet the scope of care of the facility

-– Posing a direct health threat to self or others
+– Posing a direct health threat to themselves or others

 – Ventilator dependency is only allowable if approved by a physician

-There are not other dementia-friendly design features required in NC regulations, like soft paint colors, easily navigated layouts, and hallways that run circular to avoid dead ends.
+There are no other dementia-friendly design features required, like soft paint colors, easily navigated layouts, and hallways that run circular to avoid dead ends.
 In some states this is required, and it’s a good idea to inspect a home you’re considering with an eye on whether someone with dementia will feel comfortable within the spaces.

 – Six hours of orientation within a week of hiring